Your home, your vision

 How many revisions of the design are included in the quotation – will I have to pay extra if what has been drawn up initially is wrong or I don’t like it?

-Who are Kantec’s architects?
+Who are Kantec’s architectural designers?
 Are they experienced?
 And will I liaise with them directly to discuss the project?

-Our architects work in-house.
+Our architectural designers work in-house.
 They are members of RICS and have a wide range of experience, including working with local authorities as building control inspectors.
-If you need to discuss any aspects of the design, your surveyor will be the key point of contact initially but can introduce you to your architect to go through amends and changes at our office.
+If you need to discuss any aspects of the design, your surveyor will be the key point of contact initially but can introduce you to your architectural designer to go through amends and changes at our office.

 How long does it usually take between the drawings being approved and building work starting?